 I knew something wasn’t right with my mental well-being, so once I was strong enough to get help, I just want to be believed.Tweet

 Way back when my PTSD battle began, I understandably was struggling.
-I felt lost because I had no idea what the future looked like.
+Feeling lost because I had no idea what the future looked like.
 In fact, I still don’t.
-I was caught up in a point of transition, as dark as a moonless night.
+Simply put, I was caught up in a point of transition, as dark as a moonless night.
 Not only was I filled with a feeling of hopelessness, but I was also terrified that no one would care.
 Sad really, because I just want to be believed.
 I did back then, and I still do, want to be believed now.

 But how?
 What I found so scary at the time was the way psychiatric disorders are diagnosed.
 Unlike many physical ailments, which are diagnosed with MRI’s, PET scans, etc., mental illness is diagnosed by observation, its diagnostic criteria mostly coming from the diagnostics and statistics manual – also known as the DSM-5.

 Contained within its pages are typical symptoms that define the perimeters of a psychiatric condition.
 Symptoms of which, I have many.
 Even though it may seem a bit odd to match symptoms with text off a page, the people who are charged with your care are professionals.
 Therefore, know what to look for.

 For instance, post-traumatic stress disorder has its own set of symptoms that one must meet in order to be diagnosed with it.
 Some of these symptoms include:

 - Intrusive memories you can’t rid yourself of.

 - Experiencing emotional and physical distress after something reminds you of your traumas.

 For a complete list of PTSD symptoms: diagnostic criteria for PTSD